mmistakes/minimal-mistakes/index.md

 {% include base_path %}
 # Welcome to the Barefoot Ecologist's Toolbox
-The Barefoot Ecologist's Toolbox website will include a number of applications and tools for exploring data and analysis, simulation of various aspects of a fishery, and estimation of parameters.
+The Barefoot Ecologist’s Toolbox website will include a number of applications and tools for exploring data and analysis, simulation of various aspects of a fishery, and estimation of parameters.

 The site is still under construction.

 ## Applications

-Currently only an early version of the length-based spawning potential ratio (LBSPR) assessment method for data-limited fisheries is available.

-Help information and other supporting material is not yet complete.
-More applications and material coming soon.

 {% include feature_row %}

-[//]: See the [help](/help) page for further information

-[//]: {: .notice--warning}
-[//]:  Disclaimer: all care - no responsibility etc

-[//]: ## Open Source

-[//]:  Code for apps and website available from ...